ansys/pyfluent/doc/source/user_guide/fields/field_info.rst

   >>> solver.settings.solution.initialization.hybrid_initialize()

-The field info object is an attribute of the solver object:
+The field info object is an attribute of the :obj:`~ansys.fluent.core.session_solver.Solver` object:

 .. code-block:: python